Catherine Vautrin: Career in government, 2024–present

 On 11 January 2024, Vautrin was named Minister of Labour, Health and Solidarity in the government of Prime Minister Gabriel Attal.
+Her return to national politics was widely seen as a move by Macron to broaden his government's appeal amid rising social tensions and fragmented parliamentary dynamics, and to tighten relations between the ruling centrist bloc and traditional conservatives.

-On 21 September of the same year, she was appointed Minister of Partnership with Territories and Decentralization in the government of Prime Minister Michel Barnier.
+On 21 September of the same year, Vautrin was appointed Minister of Partnership with Territories and Decentralization in the government of Prime Minister Michel Barnier.
 During her time in office, France introduced a ban on smoking in areas where young people socialize including beaches, parks and sports facilities.

 On 5 October 2025, Vautrin was reappointed Minister for Labour, Health, Solidarity, Families, Autonomy and Persons with Disabilities in the short-lived first Lecornu government.
 Her nomination reflected a choice for continuity, as she had already held a similar portfolio in the previous administration.
 However, the Lecornu government resigned the following day, on 6 October 2025, before any of its members could formally take office.
 Upon the formation of Sébastien Lecornu's second government, she was appointed Minister of the Armed Forces.